ToddBooth/a7011e/hands-on-labs/Hands_on_labs_instruction.md

 export AWS_DEFAULT_REGION='us-east-1'
 ```

-Then either exit your bash session and start a new one, or just souce the updated file as follows:
+Then either exit your bash session and start a new one, or just source the updated file as follows:
 ```
 source ~/source/secrets/bash_init.s
 ```